-Have you heard of Thug Kitchen?
-This vegan food blog became viral for mixing salivating shots of hearty fare stamped with captions containing lots and lots of cuss words.
-The photo for a grapefruit hot toddy reads, "Tis the season motherf*cker."
+Have you heard of Bad Manners?
+This vegan food blog (formerly known as Thug Kitchen) became viral for mixing salivating shots of hearty fare stamped with captions containing lots and lots of cuss words.
+Their goal was to convey grit in the "otherwise polished and elitist food scene."
 Gingerbread bites beg you to "bake a batch of these sons of b*tches."
 And a Thanksgiving quinoa grain salad simply tells it like it is: "Shame the sh*t out of other side dishes."
-With the flood of dainty food blogs out there, Thug Kitchen is refreshing.
-It evokes simultaneous hunger and thunderous laughter.
-The sassy, no-BS attitude, the x-rated food porn, and the tried-and-tested recipes keep people, including us, coming back for more.
+Bad Manners recipes evoke simultaneous hunger and booming laughter.
+The sassy, no-BS attitude, x-rated food porn, and tried-and-tested recipes keep people, including me, coming back for more.

-This recipe from the self-titled cookbook is one of the best GD vegan chilis out there.
-Admittedly, I felt skeptical using canned pumpkin puree in a soup, but the TK team did not lead me astray.
+Admittedly, I felt skeptical using canned pumpkin puree in a soup, but the Bad Manners team did not lead me astray.
 The soup turned out thick and hearty, as if I dissolved tortilla chips into the pot.
-If you are sensitive to spice, leave out the jalapeño and garnish the top of the bowl instead.
-This is definitely going to be a Fall staple in my hood, and now, it can be yours too.
+If you're sensitive to spice, leave out the jalapeño and garnish the top of the bowl instead.
+This has become an autumn staple in my house, and now, it can be yours too.

 - 1 yellow onion